kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 That is especially valuable for framework composition, where individual APIs may be simple but the interaction between them is the real task.

-## Complete Services Explain Composition Better Than More Prose
+## Complete Services Explain Composition Better Than More Prose { #complete-services }

 Framework documentation often becomes verbose because it tries to describe composition textually.